treadup/.emacs.d/docs/buffers/temporary_buffers.md

 In other words if you create a new buffer called foo.py this buffer will open in python-mode.
 If you create a new buffer called bar.md this buffer will open in markdown-mode.

+## Toggle scratch buffer
+You can toggle between the scratch buffer and the other buffer using the C-x 7 key combination.

+    C-x 7